sintefmath/Fimbul.jl/README.md

 plot_reservoir(case, result.states;
 colormap = :seaborn_icefire_gradient, key = :Temperature)
 ```
-Note that the first time you run this code, Julia will compile the packages, which may take a few minutes.
+The first time you run this code, Julia will compile the packages, which may take a few minutes.
 Subsequent runs will be much faster.

-Note that interactive plotting requires `GLMakie`, which may not work if you are running Julia over SSH.
+[!NOTE] Interactive plotting requires `GLMakie`, which may not work if you are running Julia over SSH.

 ## License